How To Measure the Quality of a Hire: A Simple Guide

 SMART goals

-When establishing metrics, also try to strike the right balance between making goals challenging and achievable.
-If metrics are too easy, workers may miss opportunities for growth in their career and your business may struggle to scale.
-On the other hand, if goals are too challenging, workers may feel demotivated.
+When establishing metrics, strike a balance between setting challenging yet achievable goals.
+If metrics are too easy, workers miss opportunities to grow in their careers, and your business might struggle to scale.
+On the other hand, goals that are too challenging may be demotivating.

 Discuss progress toward goals during recurring one-on-one meetings and go into more detail about which goals were or were not met during more formal performance reviews.
 The timeline for performance review cycles varies by business; meetings typically happen annually, biannually, or quarterly.

-Keep in mind, formal performance ratings and reviews are intended for in-house employees.
-When engaging independent talent, set expectations about the desired business outcomes for each project and share feedback at each project milestone and after the project concludes.
+Remember that formal performance reviews are appropriate for in-house employees, but freelancers are treated differently.
+When engaging independent talent, clearly define the desired business outcomes for each project and share feedback at each project milestone and after the project concludes.

 Assess team fit